Gene studies suggest King Richard III was a blond, blue-eyed boy

 This allowed them to confirm that Wendy Duldig is a niece of Richard III, 18 times removed, and Michael Ibsen is Richard III's nephew, 16 times removed.

-The team also used genetic markers to determine Richard's hair and eye colour and found he was probably blond, especially as a child, and almost certainly had blue eyes.
+The team also used genetic markers to determine Richard's hair and eye color and found he was probably blond, especially as a child, and almost certainly had blue eyes.

 King said her team were now 99.999 percent sure the remains were Richard and a 500-year-old "missing person's case" could finally be closed.